 Judging the competition is a great opportunity to help shape entrepreneurial high-growth companies throughout Wisconsin.
 BPC judges include investors, academics, experienced entrepreneurs and other professionals interested in the development of high-growth companies that will define Wisconsin’s future.

-The BPC is run in three written phases and a final live presentation phase.
-The first phase is essentially an “elevator pitch” of roughly 250 words, the second phase is a 1,000-word executive summary and the third phase is a 15- to 20-page business plan.
-The final phase of the contest is an oral presentation by the top three finalists in each category.
+The BPC is run in two written phases, a recorded presentation phase and a live presentation phase.
+The first phase is essentially an “elevator pitch” of roughly 250 words, the second phase is a 1,000-word executive summary and the third phase is a narrated pitch deck of up to 15 minutes.
+The final phase of the contest is a presentation by the top three finalists in each category.
 The four categories are Advanced Manufacturing, Business Services, Information Technology and Life Sciences.

 The contest will run through the online portal.
 Scores and feedback for the first three phases are collected online from registered judges.
 The final presentation phase will be scored live by judges during the Wisconsin Entrepreneurs’ Conference.